How to Reduce Charge Recombination in Organic Solar Cells: There Are Still Lessons to Learn from P3HT:PCBM

 In this paper, we revisited the classical P3HT:PCBM blend to establish connections between the nanoscale morphology and device physics of organic bulk-heterojunction solar cells.
 By exploiting a structure--property relationship that has so far received little attention, we could show that aggregation is the key feature to reduce recombination losses.
 However, in order to reduce the recombination rate to such an extent that the solar cells operate as Shockley-type devices even in thick junctions, the mere presence of aggregates is not sufficient.
 For this to be the case, the aggregates must be of high crystalline quality and purity, so that the charge carriers are delocalized over larger areas.
 The delocalization boosts the dissociation of charger-transfer states that are formed by the encounter of free electrons and holes.
 In the case of P3HT:PCBM, such a situation is realized in carefully equilibrated blend films that are slowly dried after spin-coating.
 The optimized blends show extraordinarily long hole diffusions lengths exceeding~\unit[100]{nm} and can also tolerate the build-up of space charge due to imbalanced transport.

-In contrast, we find that phase separation plays only a minor role in recombination.
-The fact that charge carriers are confined in donor and acceptor domains, and thus a coarse phase separation would be preferable from a geometric point of view, is far outperformed by the effect of aggregation.
+In contrast to the order and energy landscape within the phases, we find that the structure size of the phase separation plays only a minor role in charge recombination.
+The fact that charge carriers are confined in donor and acceptor domains, so that a coarser phase separation would be preferable from a geometric point of view, is far outperformed by the effect of aggregation.
 Therefore, optimization of the domain size, for example through nanostructuring, is not a promising approach to significantly suppress recombination.
 Instead, the focus should lie on molecular order, crystalline quality and phase purity.
-This is especially an important design rule for nonfullerene acceptors, in which reducing the recombination is particularly important due to their typically low mobilities.
+This is especially relevant for devices based on nonfullerene acceptors, where a reduction of the recombination rate is crucial due to the typically low carrier mobilities.